eladrich/pyrallis/README.md

 # TODOs:
-- [x] Create documentation page
-> Create a full documentation with mkdocs
-- [x] Improve warnings and logs
-> Find a better way to show what failed
-- [ ] Think on relative paths
 - [ ] Fix error with default Dict and List
 >         Underlying error: No decoding function for type ~KT, consider using pyrallis.decode.register
 - [ ] Refine the `--help` command